Golf Glance: Adam Scott defends against loaded field at Riviera

 PGA Tour Live: Thursday-Friday, 9:45 a.m.-8 p.m.
 (Featured Groups); Saturday, 11 a.m.-3 p.m.
 (Featured Groups), 3-6 p.m.
 (Featured Holes); Sunday, 11:30 a.m.-3 p.m.
 (Featured Groups), 3-6:30 p.m.
 (Featured Holes).

-NOTES: The 121-player field includes eight of the top 10 players in the world rankings. ...
+NOTES: This is one of three tournaments with elevated status, which offer larger purses along with a three-year Tour exemption and 550 FedEx Cup points to the winner.
+The other two are the Memorial Tournament and the Arnold Palmer Invitational. ...
+The 121-player field includes eight of the top 10 players in the world rankings. ...
 World No. 1 Dustin Johnson returns to action after withdrawing last week to rest. ...
 Tournament host Tiger Woods is scheduled to attend the event but will not be playing while recovering from a fifth back procedure last month. ...
 Riviera has played host to a PGA Tour event for 57 years. ...
 Reigning U.S. Amateur champion Tyler Strafaci is in the field along with fellow former U.S. Amateur winners Andy Ogletree, Viktor Hovland and Doc Redman.
 Redman's win came at Riviera in 2017. ...
 Willie Mack III is playing on the Charlie Sifford Exemption, given to a deserving minority golfer chosen by the Tiger Woods Foundation.
-The 32-year-old mini-tour veteran missed the cut in his PGA Tour debut at the Farmers Insurance Open.
+The 32-year-old mini-tour veteran missed the cut in his PGA Tour debut at the Farmers Insurance Open. ...
+Scott seeks to become the first player to successfully defend at Riviera since Phil Mickelson in 2009.

 NEXT WEEK: WGC-Workday Championship at The Concession; Puerto Rico Open